SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/install-collector/macos.md

 }
 ```

-The output should include `active count = 1` and `state = running`, this means the daemon is running.
+The output should include `active count = 1` and `state = running`.
+This means the daemon is running.

 To verify that the collector process is running: